jiamiwen/jiamiwen.github.io/_pages/about.md

   <h2>Serendipity</h2>

   <p>
     My name starts with "jiami" (Chinese for "encrypt") and ends with "mingwen" (Chinese for "plaintext").
-I remove "ng" from it to obtain "miwen" (Chinese for "ciphertext") for several usernames, e.g., <a href="https://jiamiwen.github.io/images/wechat.jpg">wechat</a>, twitter, and gitHub, as I believe it is more suitable for spreading over the public channel :)
+I remove "ng" from it to obtain "miwen" (Chinese for "ciphertext") for several usernames, e.g., <a href="https://jiamiwen.github.io/images/wechat.jpg">wechat</a>, twitter, and github, as I believe it is more suitable for spreading over the public channel :)
   </p>

   <h2>Some Useful Links</h2>